Blackberry Smoke

-Blackberry Smoke is an American rock band formed in Atlanta, Georgia in 2000.
-The lineup consists of Charlie Starr (lead vocals, guitar), Richard Turner (bass, backing vocals), Brit Turner (drums), Paul Jackson (guitar, backing vocals), and Brandon Still (keyboards).
-In 2018, they added touring members Benji Shanks (guitar) and Preston Holcomb (percussion).
-They have released seven studio albums, two live albums and five extended plays.
+Blackberry Smoke is an American country rock band formed in Atlanta, Georgia, in 2001.
+The lineup consists of lead vocalist and lead guitarist Charlie Starr, lead/rhythm guitarist Paul Jackson, bassist Richard Turner and keyboardist Brandon Still.
+Richard's brother Brit Turner was the band's co-founder and drummer before his death in March 2024.
+Drumming duties have been covered during the bands tours since late 2023 by Atlanta drummer Kent Aberle.
+In 2018, they added touring members, guitarist Benji Shanks and percussionist Preston Holcomb, with Holcomb retiring from touring in the Spring of 2024.
+They have released eight studio albums, two live albums and five extended plays.

 History

-Blackberry Smoke was formed in Atlanta, Georgia in 2000.
-They are the first independently-released artist to hit No. 1 on the Billboard Country Album charts in modern history.
+Blackberry Smoke was formed in Atlanta, Georgia, in 2001.
+They are the first independently released artist to hit No. 1 on the Billboard Country Album charts in modern history.
 Their debut album, Bad Luck Ain't No Crime, was released in 2003.
 Their second album released in 2009, Little Piece of Dixie. has been featured by Paste magazine and other publications.

-In 2015 Blackberry Smoke became the first small independent outfit to have an album, Holding All The Roses, go to No. 1 on the Billboard Country Albums chart.
-This was the first time a non-mainstream supported artist or band was able to achieve this feat in the modern era.
+In 2015, Blackberry Smoke became the first small independent outfit to have an album, Holding All The Roses, go to No. 1 on the Billboard Country Albums chart.
 Blackberry Smoke's 2016 album Like An Arrow did the same.
 They have performed throughout the United States, Europe, Australia, and South America.
-They have performed alongside numerous artists such as Tedeschi Trucks Band, Guns n' Roses, Zac Brown Band, ZZ Top, Eric Church and Lynyrd Skynyrd.
+They have performed alongside numerous artists such as Tedeschi Trucks Band, Guns N' Roses, Zac Brown Band, ZZ Top, Eric Church and Lynyrd Skynyrd.

-The band had their first chart success with their third album, The Whippoorwill, which was released in August 2012 and reached Top 40 on Billboard 200.
+The band had their first chart success with their third album, The Whippoorwill, released in August 2012, reaching Top 40 on Billboard 200.
 The album was released under the Southern Ground record label.
 On August 26, 2012, they performed at a charity benefit called the Boot Ride with the cast of Sons of Anarchy, partnered with The Boot Campaign at the Happy Ending Bar and Grill in Hollywood, California.

 On November 12, 2014, they appeared among many others – Jamey Johnson, Trace Adkins, Warren Haynes, Peter Frampton, Gregg Allman, etc. – in a show in tribute to Lynyrd Skynyrd at the Fox Theatre in Atlanta.